rdlauer/articles/nativescript/sidekick-debugging/post.md

 ![sidekick vscode debugging](debug-vscode.png)

-> Psst...there's a rumor that there will be a NativeScript Sidekick extension for Visual Studio 2015/2017!
+> Psst...there's a rumor that there will be a NativeScript Sidekick extension for Visual Studio 2017 as well!

 ## Summary

 Debugging apps is often the most painful part of any developer's life.
 We aim to help ease that pain with NativeScript Sidekick and the extensive debugging options available.

 P.S.
-If you haven't already, you may want to subscribe to [NativeScript News](https://www.nativescript.org/nativescript-newsletter)!
+If you haven't already, subscribe to [NativeScript News](https://www.nativescript.org/nativescript-newsletter)!